Bill C-22 — Law to Let Police Look at Your Online Data

 The article accurately describes the main purpose of Bill C-22.

 The Public Safety Minister really wants a new law about police search powers to pass soon.
-He hopes it will be done by June 19.
-This means he will likely push the Senate to approve it quickly.
+He hopes it will be done by June 19th.
+This means he will likely push the Senate to hurry up and approve it.

 The Liberal government is changing a proposed law about police being able to access people's data.
 People were worried the old version didn't protect encrypted information enough.
 The government wants to make sure the law passes soon.